 Atlanta's Carnegie Building is a twelve-story structure that was constructed from 1924 to 1925.
 The wedge-shaped building was originally known as the Wynne-Claughton Building and is composed of reinforced concrete with a brick veneer and limestone detailing.
 The Carnegie Library once stood across the street from this building.
-In 2012, the Carnegie Building was added to the National Register in 2012 and is one of only a handful of early twentieth-century buildings in this section of Atlanta such as the Winecoff Hotel which was completed in 1913.
+In 2012, the Carnegie Building was added to the National Register.
+The building is one of only a handful of early twentieth-century buildings in this section of Atlanta, such as the Winecoff Hotel which was completed in 1913.
 The building now serves as the home of the Courtyard Atlanta Downtown hotel.

 Backstory and Context

 The Carnegie Building was originally called the Wynne-Claughton Building when it was built in 1925 in downtown Atlanta.
 The twelve-story structure next became known as the Mortgage Guaranty Building from 1929 to 1962.
 The Carnegie Building name began in 1963 and ended in 1989.
 The building is a combination of elements of the Beaux-Arts Style with its applied limestone decoration and features of the late Commercial style of architecture.
 The building's curved corners fit the triangular lot.
 The Carnegie Library once stood across the street.